ROADII-Lab/R25-IncidentDetection/README.md

 The [Code](https://github.com/ROADII-Lab/R25-IncidentDetection/tree/main/Code) folder contains all code and input/output/intermediate folders.

 - The primary directory is `R25-IncidentPrediction/Code`.
-All work should be done from the Incident_Prediction.Rproj R project.
 - The `Analysis` folder contains the primary R scripts used to run the Incident_Prediction tool.
 - The `utility` folder contains scripts used for data cleaning and database querying.
 Key parameters are passed to these scripts via the scripts in the Analysis folder.
 - The `Input` folder stores all raw data files including crash data, Open Street Maps road networks, Waze jams and alerts data, and weather data.